New Bern honors Wreaths Across America Day for 14th year

 NEW BERN, N.C.
 (WNCT) — In New Bern on Thursday, wreaths were escorted to the National Cemetery ahead of Wreaths Across America Day.

 “We have a saying where a person is only truly forgotten the last time that their name is spoken out loud.
-So as we place the Reese, we say that veterans name out loud to keep their memory alive and to keep that spirit going.” said Kevin Yates, Location Coordinator for Wreaths Across America at the New Bern National Cemetery.
+So as we place the wreaths, we say that veteran’s name out loud to keep their memory alive and to keep that spirit going,” said Kevin Yates, location coordinator for Wreaths Across America at the New Bern National Cemetery.

-The official ceremony is at noon on Saturday, December 16.
+The official ceremony is at noon this Saturday.
 Organizers said that they are always in need of volunteers to help and encourage everyone to come out.
 This is the 14th year that the City of New Bern has participated.